staomlds/reading_materials/generalMachineLearning.md

-Understanding by Machine Learning: From Theory to Algorithms
+## Books

-by Shai Shalev-Shwarz and Shai Ben-David, 2014
+*Understanding by Machine Learning: From Theory to Algorithms* by Shai Shalev-Shwarz and Shai Ben-David, 2014